Scholarship Details

 Cohort Kickoff:

-• Three days in Mountain View, California (expenses paid) in Summer 2024
+- Three days in Mountain View, California (all expenses paid) the summer before Freshman year

 Mentorship, Supplemental Learning, & Coaching:

-• Supplemental Learning: 5 hours per semester (15-20 minutes per week)
+- Supplemental Learning: up to 5 hours per semester

 Technical Skill-Building: